relston/relston.github.io/_posts/2024-09-19-agents-are-a-waste-of-time.md

 - 45:30 - Site is blocking the request, lol - try setting a browser header?
 Still not working
 - 48:32 - "This is getting more complex then I was hoping"
 - 49:30 - New url works, hit the model token limit - scrapped too much content
-        - He is hard coding tag id's to isolate the article content
+        - He is hard coding tag ID's to isolate the article content
 - 53:40 - It's working, wow so easy!

-First of all, let me say this: I love Mathew Berman!
+First of all, let me say this: I love Matthew Berman!

-He is actually my favorite AI content creators, and one of the best sources for news and the latest AI tools on YouTube.
-If you haven't seen his channel you should check it out.
-What makes Mathew so relatable is that he is not an engineer, he is a power user.
+He is actually my favorite AI content creator, and one of the best sources for news and the latest AI tools on YouTube.
+If you haven't seen his channel, you should check it out.
+What makes Matthew so relatable is that he is not an engineer, he is a power user.
 Seeking to leverage the latest AI tools to make his life easier.

 _That's the point, right?_